-- 13.1 The purpose of this document rule is to set minimum qualifications for the registration and supervision of speech- language pathology assistants (SLP ASLPA's) by the Arkansas Board of Examiners in Speech-Language Pathology and Audiology (ABESPA) as specified in Ark.
-Code Ann. §17-100-103 to -104.
-Rules for their registration and supervision are also established. - 13.2 The provisions of this section shall not apply to any student, intern, or trainee performing speech-language pathology services while completing supervised clinical experience as part of an accredited college or university training program. - 13.3 This document rule also provides for the Arkansas Department of Education (ADE) Division of Elementary and Secondary Education (DESE), in accordance with its statutory, general supervision authority over public agencies which provide educational services to children with disabilities birth to twenty-one years of age, in conjunction with the Department of Human Services (DHS), Developmental Disabilities Services (DDS), to regulate speech-language pathology assistants and aides performing duties in such programs.
+- 13.1 The purpose of this rule is to set minimum qualifications for the registration and supervision of speech- language pathology assistants (SLPA's) by the Arkansas Board of Examiners in Speech-Language Pathology and Audiology (ABESPA) as specified in Ark.
+Code Ann. §17-100-103 to -104. - 13.2 The provisions of this section shall not apply to any student, intern, or trainee performing speechlanguage pathology services while completing supervised clinical experience as part of an accredited college or university training program. - 13.3 This rule also provides for th Division of Elementary and Secondary Education (DESE), in accordance with its statutory, general supervision authority over public agencies which provide educational services to children with disabilities birth to twenty-one years of age, in conjunction with the Department of Human Services (DHS), Developmental Disabilities Services (DDS), to regulate speech-language pathology assistants and aides performing duties in such programs.
 DESE will provide ABESPA, upon request, any reports and/or records with regard to these individuals in the performance of their duties as may be necessary to ensure compliance with established standards.
-ABESPA approved the 1999 ADE-guidelines for registration, training, scope of responsibilities, supervision, and review of these individuals.
-Any proposed revisions to the guidelines will be submitted to ABESPA for approval.
-The ADE will provide ABESPA, upon request, any reports and/or records with regard to these individuals in the performance of their duties as may be necessary to ensure compliance with established standards.

 - 13.4 The utilization of speech-language pathology-aides in other practice settings is prohibited unless specifically approved by ABESPA for study purposes. - 13.5 Nothing in these rules prohibits other individuals from performing non-clinical duties such as patient transport or positioning, room preparation, construction, preparation or repair of treatment materials, or clerical activities. - 13.6 Nothing in these rules shall be construed as preventing or restricting a person who provides parenting and daily living skills for enrichment purposes from performing as "direct care staff" at residential programs, such as Human Development Centers, or as "paraprofessionals" who provide direct student supervision and instructional support to classroom teachers in public agencies providing educational services to children, such as public schools. - 13.7 For all purposes, ABESPA retains regulatory authority for speech-language pathology services, unless specifically exempted by statute.
-The Board may at any time, for good cause, revoke all exceptions and exemptions, granted in these rules; and at such time may require registration of all SLP-ASLPA'ssistants and SLP-ASLP-Aides through ABESPA.
+The Board may at any time, for good cause, revoke all exceptions and exemptions, granted in these rules; and at such time may require registration of all SLPA's and SLP-Aides through ABESPA.